stleye/stleye/README.md

 Feel free to explore my repositories and connect with me.
 I'm always open to collaboration and sharing knowledge.
 Cheers to coding excellence!

----

-*This README.md was crafted with the assistance of ChatGPT.*